creativelittledots/ps-kit/README.md

 ```
 #### Breakdown
 * `assets` is the primary folder for any linked items used in the project
-  * `colors` contains each colour defined within the project.
-Filenames should match variables later created in SCSS
+  * `colors` contains export of the swatches palette in use for the project
   * `icon` contains any icons used throughout the project, preferably SVG
   * `logo` contains the main brand logo (and potentially partner logos), preferably SVG
   * `misc` contains anything else